Configuration profile enforcement

 A configuration profile contains a number of settings in specific payloads that can be specified, including (but not limited to):

 Restrictions on device features (for example, disabling the camera)

 LDAP directory service settings

 Profile signing and encryption

-Configuration profiles can be signed, to validate their origin, and encrypted, to help ensure their integrity and protect their contents.
+Configuration profiles can be signed to validate their origin, and encrypted to help ensure their integrity and protect their contents.
 Configuration profiles for iOS and iPadOS are encrypted using the Cryptographic Message Syntax (CMS) specified in RFC 5652, supporting 3DES and AES128.

 Users can install configuration profiles directly on their devices using Apple Configurator for Mac, or they can be downloaded using Safari, sent attached to a mail message, transferred using AirDrop or the Files app in iOS and iPadOS, or sent over the air using a mobile device management (MDM) solution.
-When a user sets up a device in Apple School Manager or Apple Business Manager, the device downloads and installs a profile for MDM enrollment.
+When a user sets up a device in Apple School Manager or Apple Business Manager, the device downloads and installs a profile for MDM enrolment.
 For information on how to remove profiles, see Intro to mobile device management in Apple Device Deployment.

 Note: On supervised devices, configuration profiles can also be locked to a device.
 This is designed to prevent their removal or to allow removal only with a passcode.
 Because many organisations own their iOS and iPadOS devices, configuration profiles that bind a device to an MDM solution can be removed — but doing so also removes all managed configuration information, data and apps.